BillmanH/raspberrypi/README.md

 # raspberrypi
 My personal tech framework for Raspbery Pis.
+Most everything should work on any python envoronmet.

 # Currently building for the Raspberry Pi 4
+However I have some stuff for a pi_zero build as well.

 ## Two major sections
 **webapp** localhosted flask app for buttons and controlls